-COVID-19 UPDATE: For the 2023-2024 training year, we expect that all programs and services will be operating normally and will not be impacted by COVID-19 precautions.
+COVID-19 UPDATE: For the 2024-2025 training year, we expect that all programs and services will be operating normally and will not be impacted by COVID-19 precautions.
 However, updates will be provided to applicants as soon as they are available.
-Please note that all interns must provide proof of full COVID-19 vaccination to participate in the internship program.